Orange County Child Support Attorney

 Determining income for purposes of setting support for a child can be very complicated because there are many rules concerning different types of income of any parent.
-For example, bonus income is treated differently than salary.
+For example, bonus income is treated differently than a salary.
 If your case involves bonus income (Smith v.
 Ostler), income derived from stocks (Marriage of Pearlstein) or stock options (Marriage of Cheriton & Marriage of Kerr), or either parent is self-employed (Marriage of Asfaw), you should consult with a child support attorney such as the experts at Wilkinson and Finkbeiner, LLP.

-The Court also has the ability to order a parent make job contacts if they are unemployed.
+The Court also has the ability to order a parent to make job contacts if they are unemployed.
 Further, if the Court determines that a parent has the ability and opportunity to earn income, then the Court can impute (i.e. assign an income amount even if it is not actually being earned) income to a parent for purposes of calculating child support.

 After determining gross income, Family Code §4059 governs certain deductions that ultimately, the Court will find as a parent’s “net disposable income.”
 Examples of applicable deductions in any child support case includes state and federal taxes, the tax filing status of the parties and corresponding number of dependents (i.e. Single, Married Filing Joint or Separate, Head of Household), the state tax rate, mandatory union dues and mandatory retirement benefits, deductions for health insurance for the parent and for any children, any child or spousal support actually being paid by the parent pursuant to a court order in another case, job-related expenses and possibly a hardship deduction, which is discussed below.